alperdomo/split_fastq/README.md

 	   FILESTOSPLIT=integer
 	   OUTDIR=/path/to/fastqs/
 	4. Perhaps your fastq files are named as *gz, but they are not in TRUE gzip format.
+	5. Perhaps your fastq files do not follow the format described above.
+Have a look of the example files in the test directory.
-	5. If none of these suggestions helped you out, I'b be happy to help.
+	6. If none of these suggestions helped you out, I'b be happy to help.